 The Commons

-Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is well-maintained.
+Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is pretty and well-maintained.
 The Commons offers free community events all through the year, from workshops to concerts to farmer’s markets and much more.

 Guthrie Theater